mathsphy/high-entropy-alloys-dataset-ML/README.md

 ## Generalization performance of machine learning models
 The data on [Zenodo](https://doi.org/10.5281/zenodo.10854500) provide the Matminer features of initial and final structures and a demo script to train tree-based models.

-*The data and codes needed to reproduce the figures (see below) in the paper will be provided on a separate Zenodo link.*
+*The [Zenodo](https://doi.org/10.5281/zenodo.10854500) repo provides all the necessary information to reproduce the results in the paper.
+We will also provide the codes and analyzed results to facilitate the reproduction of our work on a separate Zenodo link.*

 ### Generalization performance from small to large structures.
 <p align="center" width="100%">